 The Bring Your Own Device approach lets your engineers use their own phones and tablets, which has many benefits.
 However, that doesn’t let you off the hook, because your employees’ devices will still need to be running updated, compatible software and apps.

-‘Most companies license cloud-based technology to interact with clients, support their website, do marketing, or just do email’, says tech expert Mary Juetten, founder and CEO of Traklight, a software platform that helps businesses assess business risk and create custom intellectual property strategy.
+‘Most companies license cloud-based technology to interact with clients, support their website, do marketing, or just do email’, says tech expert Mary Juetten, founder and CEO of Traklight, a software platform that helps businesses assess risks and create custom intellectual property strategy.
 ‘This is licensed to the company and will run on all these devices, so your team will need good software to communicate and be productive, regardless of hardware’.

-Excuse #4: Technology changes too quickly.
+Myth #4: Technology changes too quickly.
 We’re overwhelmed and we can’t keep up!

 Busted: Make tech updates just another part of your business process.

 You’ve got customers ringing you incessantly with broken boilers.
 You’re short-staffed because two of your engineers are sick.
 And you’re behind in sending out purchase orders.
 As a field service company owner or office manager, the last thing you want to worry about is what technology to invest in, how to support it, and how to keep it updated.
 There are too many options, the technology changes too fast, and you’re already overloaded with other work.